semaphoreci/docs/docs/ci-cd-environment/setup-caching-on-aws-s3.md

 # Setting up caching with AWS S3

-In order to use S3 as a storage backend, the cache CLI needs access to your AWS account.
-More specifically, it needs access only to perform a few actions on one S3 bucket in your AWS account.
+In order to use S3 as a storage backend, the cache CLI needs access only to perform a few actions on an S3 bucket in your AWS account.

 ## Create AWS resources.

-The instructions that follow assumes you already have the AWS CLI properly installed and configured in your personal machine.
+The instructions that follow assume you already have the AWS CLI properly installed and configured in your personal machine.
 If you’re not sure how to configure that, you can follow [this tutorial from AWS][setup aws cli].
 You can also create the AWS resources described in this guide through the AWS console.

 The bucket name used here will be `semaphore-cache` and the AWS region used wil be `us-east-1`, but make sure you adjust the commands to match your bucket name and region of choice.